-Centerstone Foundation, Inc. (the "Foundation") was organized to serve as a supporting organization of Centerstone of Indiana, Inc., Centerstone of Tennessee, Inc., Centerstone of Illinois, Inc., Centerstone of Florida, Inc., Seven Counties Services, Inc. (formerly known as Centerstone of Kentucky, Inc.), the Research Institute, and various other entities (collectively referred to as the "Supported Organizations") under the holding company, Centerstone of America, Inc. (the "Parent").
+Centerstone Foundation, Inc. (the "Foundation") was organized to serve as a supporting organization of Centerstone of Indiana, Inc., Centerstone of Tennessee, Inc., Centerstone of Illinois, Inc., Centerstone of Florida, Inc., the Research Institute, and various other entities (collectively referred to as the "Supported Organizations") under the holding company, Centerstone of America, Inc. (the "Parent").
 The primary purposes are to: promote and support the interests and purposes of the Supported Organizations; to support fundraising for the Supported Organizations from the public; to receive, maintain, and administer funds and expend principal and income therefrom in interest of the Supported Organizations; to collect contributions from the general public in the name of the Supported Organizations and to develop, support, promote, and/or conduct educational programs and other charitable activities in interest of the Supported Organizations.